VOLUNTEER IN AFRICA INTERNSHIPS

 Time to start activity.

 Begin Fundraising.
 1 year before travel date or as soon as possible.
 Prepare Passport.
 6 months before travel date or as soon as possible.
 Start Training School.
 Check start dates.
 We will do a background check.
 We’ll do a background check before you travel.
 Get vaccinated.
 Start working on them 6 months before you travel.
 Talk to your doctor.
 Only yellow fever is required. (see below).
 Get Invitation Letter from us.
 We’ll give this when you are ready to apply for the visa.
 You’ll need this to apply for visa.
 Purchase Airline Tickets Start looking early.
 You will need the flight itinerary to apply for the visa.
 You can print the itinerary before actually buying the ticket later.
 Actually purchase it one to two months before you travel.
 Ask your travel agent when the best time to get a cheap rate will be.
 Apply for a Visa About two months before travel date.
+Register with U.S. Embassy About one or two months before travel date.
+Complete Week 1 of Training Prep About one month before travel date.
 Read our dress code in order to stay within the required limitations.
 Before you travel; when packing.
 Pack your luggage A week before you travel.
 Prepare your mind and spirit; be flexible… From the day you decide to go and serve.
 Travel The day of your flight.
 Don’t miss your flight.

 1. Begin Fundraising